bibinhashley/sentence-similarity/README.md

-# keywords_autoassignment
-A python project to auto assign keywords from google adwords api which are more relevant to a website or given text.
+A python project to check similarity between two sentences.